 I cut two pieces (to be 30″ and 22″ long) of out of an old 1″x 6″ piece of pine I had around.
 Then I centered the smaller piece below the larger piece, and connected them using Kreg Jig screws.
 Here’s a guide to the Kreg Jig system, if you’re unfamiliar with how it works.

 Since I was working with pine, it was super important for me to use wood conditioner on the wood first.
 If you’re like past me, and thinking to yourself “that’s not really necessary,” let me show you what this wood looked like without wood conditioner:

 If you’re working with pine, wood conditioner is mandatory.
 I’m sorry.

 Since I wasn’t super picky about what my wood looked like for this project, I just wanted it to be darker, I used stains I had around the house.
 I worked my way from lightest to darkest until I was satisfied with the color.
 I started with Minwax’s Early American, then tried Minwax’s English Chestnut, then finished with Cece Caldwell’s Hickory.

 Since I used the wood conditioner, the stains didn’t soak in as much as they would have normally, which is why it took me so long (and so many tries!) to get a dark color.
 And note that, even with wood condition, pine is still hard to stain!
 There are still some blotches on my wood.
 For whatever reason, I didn’t take a picture right after staining, but you can see it in my final product.

 See where the arrows point?
 Those are my blotches!

 Step 3: Print and Cut Out Letters

 You can make this in whatever font and size you want- I used Rancho size 275 .
-If you want the exact letters and size I used, you can download a really (not) snazzy free PDF here:
+I downloaded the font from FontSquirrel here.
+It is free!

 Step 4: Place Letters and Sunflowers on Sign